redox-os/ion/README.md

 echo ${A}s and ${B}s
 ```

-### Substrings
+### Substrings from Variables

-Ion natively supports splitting supplied strings by graphemes using the same slicing sytax for arrays:
+Ion natively supports splitting supplied strings by graphemes using the same slicing syntax for arrays:

 ```ion
 $ let string = "one two three"